To bump-and-run or not to bump-and-run, that is the question

 Even with Edwards’ use of it at Richmond and Stenhouse doing so to Kyle Busch, Johnson believes the bump-and-run has become less effective and, in turn, used less by today’s Cup drivers.

-“I guess back in the (Jeff) Gordon (Rusty) Wallace era, the teammates you had on a given team were less and Rusty against Jeff they weren’t on the same team so it was a lot easier to just chalk it up as good racing.

-“We are all a bit more sensitive to it now, especially inside the cars.
-I’m sure the old fans are a little frustrated with it and I guess maybe the new fans are.
-It’s just kind of the evolution of this generation of driver I would say more than anything and then the teammate piece.”

-* But while Johnson may be a bit more reticent about the bump-and-run – probably because he’s a savvy veteran – his young Hendrick Motorsports teammate Chase Elliott isn’t afraid to put his youth and moxie to the test.
+* While Johnson may be a bit more reticent about the bump-and-run, Hendrick Motorsports teammate Chase Elliott isn’t afraid to put his youth and moxie to the test.

 “I think at times, if the situation is right, I think you do have opportunity to move a guy out of the way or do what it takes to try to get by him,” Elliott said.
 “But in a lot of situations, it’s just easy to make a mistake and wreck people.

-So if the situation is right, don’t be surprised if Elliott puts his bumper into someone else’s bumper in Sunday’s Food City 500 at Bristol Motor Speedway if it means a possible win results.
+So if the situation is right, don’t be surprised if Elliott puts his bumper into someone else’s in Sunday’s Food City 500 at Bristol Motor Speedway if it means a possible win.

 “I would, for sure, I mean, why not?”
 Elliott said.
 “Carl has won a lot of races.
 I’ve won zero.
 I’d love to get one, so absolutely.
 If the situation is right, I think that’s part of racing.”